number571/go-peer/README.md

 Also, the composition of these works can be found in the book `The general theory of anonymous communications` ([Ridero](https://ridero.ru/books/obshaya_teoriya_anonimnykh_kommunikacii/)).
 This book can be purchased in a tangible form on the [Ozon](https://www.ozon.ru/product/obshchaya-teoriya-anonimnyh-kommunikatsiy-vtoroe-izdanie-kovalenko-a-g-1193224608/) and [Wildberries](https://www.wildberries.ru/catalog/177390621/detail.aspx) marketplaces.
 You can download the book in digital form for free [here](https://github.com/number571/go-peer/blob/master/docs/general_theory_of_anonymous_communications.pdf).

+## How can you help the project

+1. Find bugs, vulnerabilities, and errors in the code
+2. Suggest improvements, ask questions, create issues
+3. Create anonymizing nodes (HLS) in the Hidden Lake network
+4. Create new relay nodes (HLT) in the Hidden Lake network

 ## Library based applications

 1. [Hidden Lake Service](#1-hidden-lake-service)